 Ground water from the Santa Fe Group Aquifer and San Juan-Chama surface water diverted from the Rio Grande via the San Juan-Chama Drinking Water Project

 .
-Approximately 96 wells combine with the San Juan-Chama project to produce about 33 billion gallons of drinking water for the Water Authority's service area every year.
+Groundwater wells combine with the San Juan-Chama project to produce about 32 billion gallons of drinking water for the Water Authority's service area every year.

 It is the Water Authority’s job to safeguard the quality of the drinking water from these two sources while working to ensure a reliable long-term supply for our community.
 If you have a question or concern about the water quality at your home or business, please call the Water Quality Information Line at 289-3653 or email email@example.com